-14.07.040 Enlargement, Alteration, Expansion or Change of Nonconforming Uses.
+14.07.030 Enlargement, Alteration, Expansion, or Change of Nonconforming Uses.

-- (1) Nonconforming Uses.
-No nonconforming use may be enlarged, altered, or expanded, except that a nonconforming use may be extended throughout any part of the building which was designed for its use prior to the time of the adoption of this Chapter.
-This extension is allowed except that no structural alterations, except those required by law, are made therein, and that no expansion of the structure or parking requirements occurs. - (2) No nonconforming use may be reestablished after abandonment.
-Thereafter, the use of the building, structure or site must be in conformity with the regulations for the district in which it is located. - (3) A nonconforming use may not hereafter be changed to any other nonconforming use, regardless of the conforming or nonconforming status of the building in which it is housed.
+- 1 Sentence about reestablishing use after abandonment moved to abandonment section above. - (1) A nonconforming use may not be enlarged, altered, or expanded, except that a nonconforming use may be extended throughout any part of the building designed for its use prior to becoming a nonconforming use.
+Such an extension must not include any structural alterations, except those required by law and no expansion of the structure or parking requirements may occur. - (2) A nonconforming use may not be changed to any other nonconforming use, regardless of the conforming or nonconforming status of the building in which it is housed.

-14.07.050 Enlargement, Alteration, Reconstruction of Nonconforming Buildings and Structures.
+14.07.040 Enlargement, Alteration, Reconstruction of Nonconforming Buildings and Structures.

-- 1 Introductory paragraph to this section (based on subsection (3)) was deleted as surplusage. - (1) Routine maintenance and repairs may be performed on a nonconforming structure or building. - (2) When a nonconforming building or structure is damaged by fire, natural disaster, or other calamity, said building or structure may be restored or replaced provided: - (a) A complete application for reconstruction or replacement is submitted within 1 year of the damage, and - (b) That the restoration or replacement is made to conform to the regulations of the zoning district in which the building or structure is located, or if such regulations cannot physically be met without reducing the size of the building, the restoration does not extend any nonconformity that existed prior to the damage. - (3) Additions to nonconforming structures that meet all applicable zoning dimensional standards are not considered an enlargement under this section.
+introductory paragraph to this section (based on subsection (3)) was deleted as surplusage.

+- (1) Routine maintenance and repairs may be performed on a nonconforming structure or building. - (2) When a nonconforming building or structure is damaged by fire, natural disaster, or other calamity, said building or structure may be restored or replaced only if: - (a) A complete application for reconstruction or replacement is submitted within 1 year of the damage, and - (b) That the restoration or replacement is made to conform to the regulations of the zone in which the building or structure is located, or if such regulations cannot physically be met without reducing the size of the building, the restoration does not extend any nonconformity that existed prior to the damage. - (3) Additions to nonconforming structures that meet all applicable zoning dimensional standards are not considered an enlargement under this section.

-14.07.060 Conformance after Abandonment.
+14.07.050 Abandonment